jackii/terraform-rails/README.md

       app-sync: # tip: add -sync and you keep consistent names as a convention
         src: './'

+        # optional, default: docker-compose-dev.yml if you like, you can set a custom location (path) of your compose file.
+        # Do not set it, if you do not want to use it at all
+        #
+        # if its there, it gets used, if you name it explicitly, it HAS to exist
+        # HINT: you can also use this as an array to define several compose files to include.
+Order is important!
+        compose-dev-file-path: 'docker-compose-sync.yml'

         # use 'native_osx' or 'unison'
         sync_strategy: 'unison'